vindarel/vindarel/README.md

 Here's more: https://lisp-journey.gitlab.io/about/

+*Guys!
+I am creating a video course for CL, so you can learn it effectively, without hitting the roadblocks that I encountered.
+It's on the Udemy platform and you can get it with [this 50% discount](https://www.udemy.com/course/common-lisp-programming/?couponCode=HALF-50-CHRISTMAS21) (all December, 2021).
+Thanks!*

 <!--
 My hidden plan is to **make Common Lisp popular again**.
 For this I write on collaborative resources (I am a massive contributor of the [Cookbook](https://lispcookbook.github.io/cl-cookbook/)).